Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

 This is how many people with ADHD describe their daily experience: so much effort, so little payoff.
 Again, the talent is there.
 The energy is there.
 What is missing is a stable direction that keeps your momentum pointed toward what matters most.

-A Different Brain in a Modern World
+The Challenges of ADHD in a Modern World

 One of the most important messages we offer our clients is this: